If Barack Obama calls you asking for money, don't do it

 President Barack Obama did not record a robocall raising money off the new White House travel ban—no matter what you may have read on the internet.

 The report that Obama was asking Democrats for money to fight President Donald Trump caught fire on the right-wing internet over the weekend, inflamed by celebrity Trump supporters such as the actor Scott Baio.
 The pro-administration subreddit "The_Donald" has even put up a post asking users to report such calls to the Federal Trade Commission.
-Many of those stories cited a Friday tweet by former North Carolina congressional candidate Thomas Mills, who reported that he had received a call almost immediately after the new Trump order had gone into effect.
+Many of those stories cited a Friday tweet by former North Carolina congressional candidate Thomas Mills, who reported that he had received a call not long after the new Trump order had gone into effect.
 (Mills, who is a Democrat, confirmed to Mother Jones that he had received a robocall.)

 But according to the former president's office, if you got a robocall with Obama's voice on it, it wasn't from him.